gregk27/ELEC278-Project/readme.md

 Press escape at any time to exit

 ### Field GUI
-The Field GUI is a complimentary window which shows an image of the field with a marker at the robot's currrent location, a line to it's previous, and a line showing the planned path, all with respect to the currently selected node.
+The Field GUI is a complimentary window which shows an image of the field with a marker at the robot's current location, a line to it's previous, and a line showing the planned path, all with respect to the currently selected node.

-By pressing `g` in the console window, the graph will cylce between hidden, nodes only, and nodes + edges.
+By pressing `g` in the console window, the graph will cycle between hidden, nodes only, and nodes + edges.

 # Test Configurations
 There are a variety of robot configurations available for testing the application's behaviour.